-Section 16(a) of the Securities Exchange Act of 1934, as amended, (the "Exchange Act") requires the Company's officers and directors, and persons who own more than ten percent of a registered class of the Company's equity securities, to file reports of ownership on Form 3 and changes in ownership on Form 4 or Form 5 with the SEC.
-Such officers, directors and 10% stockholders are also required by SEC rules to furnish the Company with copies of all Section 16(a) forms they file.
-Based solely on its review of the copies of such forms received by it, or written representations from certain reporting persons, the Company believes that, during the fiscal year ended December 31, 1996, all Section 16(a) filing requirements applicable to its officers, directors and 10% stockholders were complied with.
+Section 16(a) of the Securities Exchange Act of 1934, as amended, (the "Exchange Act") requires the Company's officers and Directors, and persons who own more than ten percent of a registered class of the Company's equity securities, to file reports of ownership on Form 3 and changes in ownership on Form 4 or Form 5 with the Securities and Exchange Commission (the "SEC").
+Such officers, Directors and 10% stockholders are also required by SEC rules to furnish the Company with copies of all Section 16(a) forms they file.
+Based solely on its review of the copies of such forms received by it, or written representations from certain reporting persons, the Company believes that, during the fiscal year ended December 31, 1997, all Section 16(a) filing requirements applicable to its officers, Directors and 10% stockholders were complied with, except that reports on Form 3 regarding initial ownership of the Company's equity securities of Joseph A. Mollica, a Director of the Company, and Stephen G. Marcus, the Senior Vice President, Medical and Regulatory Affairs and Chief Medical Officer of the Company, were filed more than 10 days after Messrs.
+Mollica and Marcus became reporting persons.